btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Apps.md

 #### 4. Modifying the Crowdfunding app

-In your BTCPay, Apps > Create New App > Crowdfunding.
+In your BTCPay Server, Apps > Create New App > Crowdfunding.

 In the description of your app, toggle the code and paste the following code and add `<iframe src="http://yourdomain/shop/"></iframe>`
 Replace it with the URL of your WooCommerce Store page.